tfiers/phd/ReadMe.md

 Finally, you can run <code>python -m notebook</code>.
 This will open the Jupyter app locally, in your browser, in which you can play with the notebooks, which run the simulation/analysis code and display the results.
 </details>

+When you have installed Python, download/clone this repository (using the green "Code" button on GitHub).

 [`setup.py`](setup.py) contains a list of external packages on which this code depends, including short descriptions of what each is used for.